Wyliemaster/boomlings-docs/docs/resources/server/referral.md

 | `kE01`     | This device has already been registered! | if the player has already registered |
 | `kE02`     | The entered ID is invalid.
 Please try again. | if the ID is invalid |
 | `kE03`     | You cannot use your own referral ID.
 Please try again. | if you try to claim your own referral code |

+### Trivia

+- The ReferralID sent back from `getRefID` can easily be predicted as the ID increments by 1 in hex for each account registered